 Our Attorney obtained custody for a father whose wife left the state with their son without his knowledge or consent.
 Her client's wife packed up the family's truck, grabbed their son, left the state, and called her husband from the road.
 She told him that the mother always gets custody and that he could see his son the next summer.
 She filed for divorce in Kentucky claiming to have been a resident for six months and that their son was also a resident.
 Our attorney filed for divorce and an emergency order for protection in Illinois.
 As a result of her arguments and testimony, the Illinois judge contacted the Kentucky judge and they decided to give the Illinois courts jurisdiction to hear arguments on which state had jurisdiction over custody and the divorce, thereby forcing the wife to return to Illinois and saving her client the time and expense of traveling to Kentucky.
 At the hearing, the attorney presented documents and witnesses establishing her and their son's residence in Illinois.
 She showed that their son had attended school in Illinois within the last six months, that the wife had purchased furniture for delivery to the family home in Illinois, that the wife had obtained medical treatment in Illinois, and that the wife and son maintained their possessions and slept in the family home during that time.
 The Court held that Illinois had jurisdiction, awarded custody to the father due in large part to the wife's misconduct, and ordered the wife to immediately return the child to his father's care.
 Due in large part to the court proceedings, the wife agreed to give the husband residential custody in the divorce.

 The Mother of a ten (10) year old child filed a petition to remove the child from the Will County area to Baton Rouge, Louisiana.
-The Father hired Mevorah Law Offices LLC to resist the move, and to file a Counter-Petition for Custody.
+The Father hired Mevorah & Giglio Law Offices to resist the move, and to file a Counter-Petition for Custody.
 After a six (6) week trial, it was proven that the Mother's new Husband was teaching the children to be racist.
 Our attorney was successful in stopping the move to Louisiana, and was also successful in transferring custody from the Mother to the Father.

 Alimony, Child Support & College Expenses